 - sea salt/black pepper to taste

-- Protein Option- Use BBQ tempeh, tofu, Vegan Gluten Free burgers.
+- Plant Protein Option– BBQ tempeh, tofu, Veggie burgers.
 These options might not be gluten free though so read labels.

 - Toppings of choice – Cilantro, roasted pumpkin seed, red chili flakes nutritional yeast.
 See notes for more.

-- Add in your onion, oil, tomato, BBQ sauce, and other vegetables, such as chopped peppers and garlic.
-Mix all together.
+- Add in your onion, oil, tomato, BBQ sauce, chopped peppers, and garlic.
+Mix all together, then add your molasses and all the seasonings, except for salt and pepper.

 - Once cooked, serve and garnish with roasted pumpkin seeds, cilantro, more chopped bell pepper, red pepper flakes, and optional nutritional yeast.
-I also had a little bit of plain coconut cream to place on top in place of real sour cream.
+I like to add a little bit of plain coconut cream on top in place of real sour cream.

-- Keeps well in fridge for up to 5-7 days.
+- Keeps well in the fridge for up to 5-7 days.

 Nutrition Per Serving